19 Best Things to Do in Yogyakarta Besides the Temples (2023)

 That’s right, according to Javanese traditions, the spirits of the dead wander around us.
 Some are benevolent, some malicious, and some outright taken out of a horror movie.

-If you want to see how the Javanese imagine these ghosts, check out Rumah Hantu on Malioboro Street.
 It’s a bit of a tourist trap to be completely honest, but it’s not the worst thing ever considering it’s only 35.000 IDR (2.35$) to enter.

-How to travel to Yogyakarta
+How to Get to Yogyakarta

-Yogyakarta Airports
+Yogyakarta Airport

 Yogyakarta has an international airport with the code YIA, located some 40 km from the city center.
 A train line connects YIA with Yogyakarta Tugu Train Station (the central one).
-It’s about every hour and costs only 20.000 IDR (1.35$) whereas the bus takes longer, and costs more (80.000 IDR / 5.35$).

-Yogyakarta International Airport has daily flights to and from Jakarta and Bali (domestic) and Kuala Lumpur and Singapore (International).
+Yogyakarta International Airport has daily flights to and from Jakarta and Bali (domestic), and Kuala Lumpur and Singapore (International).

 Yogyakarta Railway Stations